bitrise-io/ioscodesigning/docs/exporting-code-signing-files.md

 4. The script will parse your project and show all the available schemes or configurations.
 5. Select the one you are using.
 6. The `codesigndoc` tool will export all the required code signing files and provisioning profiles for you and open up a Finder window with all of them.

+!!! success
+        You can upload your code signing files to [Bitrise](https://www.bitrise.io) after you're done with the export and manage signing from there automatically, only by selecting targets, or even resigning during a build.
+[Give it a try!](https://www.bitrise.io)

 ## Exporting certificates